TigerBSD/TigerBSD/SYSINSTALL.md

 so we'll leave that selected as well.
 Next we'll select *ntpd* to synchronize system and network time and I'll select *powerd* to adjust CPU frequency dynamically, hoping that my hardware is supported.
-We leave *moused* unchecked and then press Enter to continue.
+We leave *moused* and *local_unbound* unchecked and then press Enter to continue.

 TODO: Investigate powerd support for my CPU.